 Chicken legs are pretty forgiving on the smoker and you don’t have to do much to make them delicious.

-The legs smoked at 275F took 70 minutes to reach 170F.
+- The legs cooked at 275F took 70 minutes to reach 170F.

-The legs smoked at 325F took 46 minutes to reach 170F.
+- The legs cooked at 325F took 46 minutes to reach 170F.